barsdeveloper/parser-nostrum/README.md

 npm install parsernostrum
 ```

 Import Parsernostrum and use it to create custom parsers tailored to your specific parsing needs.
-Then use the following methods to parse a astring.
+Then use the following methods to parse a string.

 ```JavaScript
 import P from "parsernostrum"